Treatment of Gastroenterology in hospitals Japan

 Yanda Hospital China, Beijing

-Foreign patients in year 1200
+International patients per year 1200

-Price segment Middle
+Price segment Mid-range

 Screenshot_6.jpg